|

 duodenum, triggered by EBV (Epstein Barr virus) and the

-immunosuppression medication he needs, called PTLD (Post transplant
+immunosuppression medication he needs, called PTLD (Post transplant lymphoproliferative disorder)

 wonderful “normal” life, he can eat for Scotland, he’s doing well at